How to Fill out an ATF FORM 1 For NFA Title II Firearm using a Gun Trust (5320.1)

 10-11 You must answer these truthfully, if you answer yes to any you will probably not be allowed to purchase.
 Once exception to this is question 10d for certain transfers.

-12 - 13 Ignore these for Trust or business purchases as they are not necessary.
+12 - 13 Ignore these for a NFA or Gun Trust or business purchases as they are not necessary.

-If you are looking for information on moving or taking NFA firearms across state lines you should see our page on How to fill out an ATF Form 20.
+If you are looking for information on moving or taking NFA firearms across state lines you should see our page on How to fill out an ATF Form 20 for a Gun Trust.

 See this page for ATF's Engraving Requirements 4d should contain the model number of the firearm.